Coronary Health Screening

 The entire procedure takes about 30 minutes in total, which includes registering at the front desk, completing a brief evaluation, performing the test, and receiving final instructions.

 After changing into a gown, you’ll lie down on the imaging table while a CT technologist places EKG leads on your chest.
-Then you’ll be moved into the scanner and asked to hold your breath for about 10 seconds while the scan images are taken.
-That’s it.
+Then you will be moved into the scanner and asked to hold your breath for about 10 seconds while the scan images are taken.

 Who should have the Coronary Health Screening test?